ncmiller/lets_make_a_synth/part3_ui/README.md

 One of the most basic parts of any UI is text, so let's see if we can add code that will render text at any position we want in the window.

-First, need to add this snippet to `main.cpp` to initialize SDL_TTF:
+First, we need to add this snippet to `main.cpp` to initialize SDL_TTF:

 ```cpp
     if (0 != TTF_Init()) {